steinwurf/kodo-ns3-examples/docs/wifi_broadcast.rst

    :end-before: //!
 [5]
    :linenos:

-The first part of the ``main`` function introduces us to the basic simulation parameters regarding physical layer mode for WiFi (Direct Sequence Spread Spectrum of 1 Mbps rate), receiver signal strength of -93 dBm, 1 KB for packet size, 1 second interval duration between ns-3 events (we will use it later), a generation size of 5 packets, 2 users (receivers) and a string for the finite field to be employed.
-The string name will be searched in a ``std::map`` container that has the proper ``kodocpp::field`` instance.
-After that, the ``CommandLine`` class is ns-3's command line parser used to modify those values (if required) with ``AddValue`` and ``Parse``.
-Then, the interval duration is converted to the ns-3 ``Time`` format.
+The first part of the ``main`` function defines the default simulation parameters including the physical layer mode for WiFi (Direct Sequence Spread Spectrum of 1 Mbps rate), the loss rate margins, the packet size, the interval between ns-3 events, the generation size, the number of users (i.e. receivers) and the finite field.
+After that, we create an instance of the ``CommandLine`` class which is ns-3's command line parser.
+We add the parameters with the ``AddValue`` function.

 Configuration defaults
 ^^^^^^^^^^^^^^^^^^^^^^